 Many studies have been carried out to explore mental health problems in autism.
 Different studies find different numbers, depending on their methods and who they are looking at.
-Generally, most of the research points to around half of all people with autism suffering from anxiety or depression.
+Generally, most of the research points to around half of all autistic people suffering from anxiety or depression.

 In the neurotypical population, no more than about 15% of the population suffer from anxiety or depression.
-People with autism are more likely to develop mental health problems partly because they do not receive appropriate support.
+Autistic people are more likely to develop mental health problems partly because they do not receive appropriate support.

 Furthermore, some of the core features of autism, like not understanding some of the mechanics of conversation and social interaction, can cause anxiety.

 The importance of sensory issues in autism has only really been fully recognised in the past few years.
 Why are sensory issues important?
-Sensory issues can have an enormous impact on the quality of life of a person with autism.
+Sensory issues can have an enormous impact on the quality of life of a autistic person.
 It can affect the other core features and can also lead to a person feeling extremely anxious about the environment they find themselves in.

-People with autism are affected in the following main areas: Communication, Social interaction, Rigidity of thought, Sensory issues People with autism can have an uneven cognitive profile.
+Autistic people are affected in the following main areas: Communication, Social interaction, Rigidity of thought, Sensory issues.
+Autistic people can have an uneven cognitive profile.
 They can have very good communication skills and interaction skills but struggle with severe sensory issues and need a lot of structure in their daily routines.

 Others may be completely non-verbal but have mastered other forms of communication such as using an assistive and augmentative communication device.
 They may still struggle with understanding the complexities of a conversation, but have very few sensory issues.

-It is extremely important to consider the impact of stress on a person with autism.
+It is extremely important to consider the impact of stress on a autistic person.
 We all experience stress, and It can affect out ability to think clearly, it can make us become aggressive, it can cause us physical pain and it can affect out decision making skills.
 Stress impacts everyone, regardless of whether or not they have autism.
-People with autism experience stress on a much more regular and intense level than the typically developing population, which can exacerbate the difficulties they already have as a result of their autism.
+Autistic people experience stress on a much more regular and intense level than the typically developing population, which can exacerbate the difficulties they already have as a result of their autism.

 Communication is the exchange of information by speaking, writing or other methods.
-People with autism can find some aspects of communication difficult.
+Autistic people can find some aspects of communication difficult.
 Communication doesn’t just cover the ability to speak, read and write, it also covers the subtleties of communication.
-Some people with autism, even if they are able to speak, may show some of the following:
+Some autistic people, even if they are able to speak, may show some of the following:

 This means that it takes longer to take in and process information they are given.
 Processing delays can range from a few seconds to many minutes.
-Given the time to process the information, a person with autism will be able to respond appropriately.
+Given the time to process the information, a autistic person will be able to respond appropriately.
 However, if the question or statement is repeated while the person is still trying to process the information, they will need to start processing all over again.
-With repeated questioning, a person with autism can become increasingly stressed and find it more and more difficult to communicate.
+With repeated questioning, a autistic person can become increasingly stressed and find it more and more difficult to communicate.

 If you know how long to wait, always ensure you take this into account and let others know how long they should wait.
 If you think the person may have a processing delay, but you do not know how much of a delay they have, wait at least 10 seconds before repeating the question.

 This means that a person may not understand sarcasm and figures of speech.
-Not all people with autism have difficulties with literal understanding.
+Not all autistic people have difficulties with literal understanding.
 Others will be at different levels.
 Some may not be able to understand sayings like “It’s raining cats and dogs”.
-Others may wait exactly 60seconds when being told “In a minute”.
+Others may wait exactly 60 seconds when being told “In a minute”.
 Others may not understand the sarcastic use of phrases like “Thanks a lot” when a person has been really unhelpful.

 If you know that the person you support takes things literally, use clear, precise language.
 If you do not know, be considerate if they misunderstand and tailor your language accordingly as you learn more about their communication style.

-Some people with autism may not pick up on these aspects of communication.
+Some autistic people may not pick up on these aspects of communication.
 So, if you are unhappy about something, they may not pick up that your arms are crossed and you are tapping your toe.
 They may pick up if you are using sarcasm.
-Finally, some people with autism can find making eye contact extremely uncomfortable.
+Finally, some autistic people can find making eye contact extremely uncomfortable.
 This does not mean that they are not listening or engaging in conversation.
 In fact, they may find it more difficult to listen if they have to focus on maintaining eye contact.

 Ensure that your body language and tone of voice match what you are saying.
 Do not rely only on body language to get a message across.
 Understand that some people may not want to make eye contact.

 Some aspects of making conversation can be taught and the skills can be useful in job interviews for example.
-A person with autism should be allowed to spend time talking about their special interest.
-Some people with autism meet up and take part in “serial monologues” where they each monologue about their chosen topic in turn.
+An autistic person should be allowed to spend time talking about their special interest.
+Some autistic people meet up and take part in “serial monologues” where they each monologue about their chosen topic in turn.

 Ensure that the information you give is clear and be aware of possible misunderstandings due to generalisation.
 Think about any photos or images you use and whether these could be misunderstood.

-Some people with autism do not speak at all (known as non-verbal).
+Some autistic people do not speak at all (known as non-verbal).
 Some are minimally verbal and others are able to speak but at certain times do not.
 Just because a person does not speak, does not mean they are not taking it in.
-Personal accounts from non-verbal people with autism have clearly shown high levels of ability in some.
+Personal accounts from non-verbal autistic people have clearly shown high levels of ability in some areas.

 Ensure that they have alternate means of communication that allows them to communicate to the same level that speaking would give them.
 This can be using tablets, computers, pictures, sign language etc.

-In people with autism, rigidity of thought is characterised by not knowing what might happen if a plan doesn’t happen and needing structure and routine to stay calm.
+In autistic people, rigidity of thought is characterised by not knowing what might happen if a plan doesn’t happen and needing structure and routine to stay calm.
 In some cases, this need can lead to rigid behaviours, routines and rituals.
-Free time can be very difficult for people with autism as they may be unsure of what to do in this unplanned time.
-Some people with autism have excellent attention to detail, but may not be able to see the bigger picture.
+Free time can be very difficult for autistic people as they may be unsure of what to do in this unplanned time.
+Some autistic people have excellent attention to detail, but may not be able to see the bigger picture or being able to cope with change or when things change.
 They may also have difficulty putting things into context.

-There are four things a person with autism needs to know:
+There are four things a autistic person needs to know:

-Structure and timetables can be excellent tools to help people with autism predict what will happen next.
+Structure, timetables and knowing about change in advance can be excellent tools to help autistic people predict what will happen next.
 Flowcharts can be helpful to support a person to understand the consequences of their actions, or decide which action to take depending on the situation.

-Many people with autism have a special interest.
-In contrast to obsessions, special interests bring intense pleasure to the person with autism.
-They are more than simply hobbies, they are what the person with autism thinks about most of the time.
+Many autistic people have a special interest.
+In contrast to obsessions, special interests bring intense pleasure to the autistic person.
+They are more than simply hobbies, they are what the autistic person thinks about most of the time.
 These special interests provide predictability and motivation.

-Anything can be a special interest for a person with autism, ranging from football teams and television programs to pieces of string and 50 pence pieces.
+Anything can be a special interest for a autistic person, ranging from football teams and television programs to pieces of string and 50 pence pieces or celebrities or famous people.
 The intensity of the interest is the key point which differentiates it from neurotypical interests.
-Some people with autism can name every actor who has played Dr Who, the years they appeared and what happened in each episode.
+Some autistic people can name every actor who has played Dr Who, the years they appeared and what happened in each episode.

 Give the person you support plenty of time to spend on their special interest, as it is a source of happiness for them.
 Incorporate their special interests into other activities to motivate them.
 Do not use the withdrawal of a special interest as a punishment.

-A person with autism can have a number of different sensory issues, and can over-sensitive to one sense and under-sensitive to another.
+An autistic person can have a number of different sensory issues, and can over-sensitive to one sense and under-sensitive to another.
 Sensory issues can have a huge impact on all other aspects of a person’s life.
 When a person is stressed, the sensory issues can become much worse.